-- 8. Condensate pumps may be installed using an existing (non-GFCI) receptacle accessible without an extension cord, a new GFCI receptacle, or directly wired in accordance with pump and furnace manufacturer's recommendations and the requirement of the code authority having jurisdiction. - Gas pipe will be installed, supported, and electrically bonded (if required) in accordance with NFPA 54 and the WI Uniform Dwelling Code.
+- 8. Condensate pumps may be installed using an existing (non-GFCI) receptacle accessible without an extension cord, a new GFCI receptacle, or directly wired in accordance with pump and furnace manufacturer's recommendations and the requirement of the code authority having jurisdiction. - 9.
+Gas pipe will be installed, supported, and electrically bonded (if required) in accordance with NFPA 54 and the WI Uniform Dwelling Code.
 Follow the manufacturer's specifications for installation.
 For more information see NFPA 54 and WI SPS 316.250. - 10.
-When improperly-bonded CSST is present in the building at audit and no fuel system work will be completed as part of the weatherization job, the agency may bond the existing CSST properly, per NFPA 54 (sec 7.13.2), 2015 IFGC (sec 310.1.1), and NFPA 70 (NEC). - 11.
+When improperly bonded CSST is present in the building at audit and no fuel system work will be completed as part of the weatherization job, the agency may bond the existing CSST properly, per NFPA 54 (sec 7.13.2), 2015 IFGC (sec 310.1.1), and NFPA 70 (NEC). - 11.
+The CSST shall be properly bonded when any work is being completed on a gas combustion appliance (heating system, water heater). - 12.
 Verify that flue-gas oxygen, temperature, draft, and carbon monoxide levels are within the manufacturer's specifications.
-Adjust as necessary. - 12.
-Ensure that all remaining naturally vented combustion appliances are drafting properly. - 13.
+Adjust as necessary. - 13.
+Ensure that all remaining naturally vented combustion appliances are drafting properly. - 14.
 Seal openings in chimneys where naturally vented combustion appliances are eliminated.
-A written notice on the chimney where sealed stating that the chimney is no longer functional is recommended. - 14.
-Remove furnace humidifiers (with owner's permission) and seal water line whenever possible. - 15.
+A written notice on the chimney where sealed stating that the chimney is no longer functional is recommended. - 15.
+Remove furnace humidifiers (with owner's permission) and seal water line whenever possible. - 16.
 Ensure existing programmable thermostats are compatible with the furnace.
-Configure two-stage systems so that stages are controlled by the thermostat (building temperature), not the furnace (cycle time). - 16.
-If the existing thermostat can't control multiple furnace stages based on air temperature, install a two-stage (or multi-stage) programmable thermostat compatible with the furnace. - 17.
-Only if existing wiring cannot support the multi-stage thermostat, run new wiring. - 18.
+Configure two-stage systems so that stages are controlled by the thermostat (building temperature), not the furnace (cycle time). - 17.
+If the existing thermostat can't control multiple furnace stages based on air temperature, install a two-stage (or multi-stage) programmable thermostat compatible with the furnace. - 18.
+Only if existing wiring cannot support the multi-stage thermostat, run new wiring. - 19.
 Only if necessary, move the thermostat to another interior wall location that offers a straight wiring run.
 Leave the existing thermostat in place, and label it as having been disabled.